 I especially like to point out social emotional skills.
-We often hear complaints of poor social skills in children and young adults, but think about how that may be different if they had been given time to intentionally learn those things at a young age through authentic play?
+We often hear complaints of poor social skills in children and young adults.
+Just think about how that may be different if they had been given time to intentionally learn those things.
+This could be taught at a young age through authentic play.

 Problem solving skills are learned through the solving of actual problems in social situations with peers.
 We can certainly learn some about them through read alouds and activities, but you can’t beat the real thing!
 A worksheet or sorting activity about decision making isn’t the same as doing it yourself.